‹ Back to New at Amity Blog

 4. AITD offers bespoke training programmes that focus on the practical application of those key skills.

-These skills are about being able to talk clearly, manage information, and solve problems.
-They are essential for staying productive and efficient in both personal and work life.
+They enable employees to express themselves clearly, manage information, and solve problems.
+Such skills are inter-industry skills, meaning that they are equally useful across all professions and all levels.
 By improving these skills, employees can contribute better to their organisation.

 Functional Skills Examples